 Evidence also indicates that certain lifestyle characteristics, such as smoking cessation, maintaining a healthy BMI, engaging in regular exercise, and making certain dietary choices are associated with improved outcomes and quality of life after treatment for colon cancer.

-In a prospective observational study of patients with stage III colon cancer enrolled in the CALGB 89803 adjuvant chemotherapy trial, DFS was found to be directly related to the amount of exercise in which the patients engaged.797 In addition, a study of a large cohort of men treated for stage I through III colorectal cancer showed an association between increased physical activity and lower rates of colorectal cancer-specific mortality and overall mortality.
-798 More recent data support the conclusion that physical activity improves outcomes.
-In a cohort of more than 2000 survivors of non-metastatic colorectal cancer, those who spent more time in recreational activity had a lower mortality than those who spent more leisure time sitting.
-799 In addition, recent evidence suggests that both pre- and post-diagnosis physical activity decreases colorectal cancer mortality.
-Women enrolled in the Women's Health Initiative study who subsequently developed colorectal cancer had lower colorectal cancer-specific mortality (HR, 0.68; 95% CI, 0.41-1.13) and all-cause mortality (HR, 0.63; 95% CI, 0.42-0.96) if they reported high levels of physical activity.800 Similar results were seen in other studies and in recent meta-analyses of prospective studies.
-801-803 and death.
-804 Recent analyses confirm the increased risk for recurrence and death in obese patients.
-67 Data from the ACCENT database also found that pre-diagnosis BMI has a prognostic impact on outcomes in patients with stage II/III colorectal cancer undergoing adjuvant therapy.
-805 However, a recent analysis of participants in the Cancer Prevention Study-II Nutrition Cohort who subsequently developed colorectal cancer found that pre-diagnosis obesity but not post-diagnosis obesity was associated with higher all-cause and colorectal cancer-specific mortality.
-806
+In a prospective observational study of patients with stage III colon cancer enrolled in the CALGB 89803 adjuvant chemotherapy trial, DFS was found to be directly related to the amount of exercise in which the patients engaged.886 In addition, a study of a large cohort of men treated for stage I through III colorectal cancer showed an association between increased physical activity and lower rates of colorectal cancer-specific mortality and overall mortality.887 More recent data support the conclusion that physical activity improves outcomes.
+In a cohort of more than 2000 survivors of non-metastatic colorectal cancer, those who spent more time in recreational activity had a lower mortality than those who spent more leisure time sitting.888 In addition, recent evidence suggests that both pre- and post-diagnosis physical activity decreases colorectal cancer mortality.
+Women enrolled in the Women's Health Initiative study who subsequently developed colorectal cancer had lower colorectal cancer-specific mortality (HR, 0.68; 95% CI, 0.41-1.13) and all-cause mortality (HR, 0.63; 95% CI, 0.42-0.96) if they reported high levels of physical activity.
+889 Similar results were seen in other studies and in recent meta-analyses of prospective studies.
+890-893

+A retrospective study of patients with stage II and III colon cancer enrolled in NSABP trials from 1989 to 1994 showed that patients with a BMI of 35 kg/m2 or greater had an increased risk of disease recurrence and death.
+Bata from the ACCENT database also found that prediagnosis BMI has a prognostic impact on outcomes in patients with stage II/III colorectal cancer undergoing adjuvant therapy.
+An analysis of participants in the Cancer Prevention Study-II Nutrition Cohort who subsequently developed non-metastatic colorectal cancer found that pre-diagnosis obesity but not post-diagnosis obesity was associated with higher all-cause and colorectal cancer-specific mortality.
+A meta-analysis of prospective cohort studies found that pre-diagnosis obesity was associated with increased colorectal cancer-specific and all-cause mortality.
+Other analyses confirm the increased risk for recurrence and death in obese patients.
+Ti.898-901